 Lab Capacity at Department of Health Laboratory

-The Vermont Department of Health Laboratory is not currently accepting water quality samples nor will it be sending out sample kits for the foreseeable future.
+The Vermont Department of Health Laboratory is currently accepting limited water quality samples.
+The Department of Health Laboratory is currenlty performing analysis for VOCs, DBPs, and SOCs only.
 Water systems must contact other laboratories to obtain sample bottles and have analysis performed.
 Endyne Laboratory has confirmed that they are operational and have capacity to perform analysis on the samples that would otherwise have gone to the Vermont Department of Health.
 Please see Endyne’s website here.
 If you decide to utilize another lab, it must be certified for the analytical method being used.
 A list of certified labs is available here.

 Electronic Submissions of Source and Construction Permit Applications, Bottled Water Applications, Operator Certification Renewal